You Are Empty: Gameplay

 You Are Empty features basic first-person shooter gameplay.
 Players can acquire a variety of both melee weapons and firearms, mostly based on real-world weapons such as a Mauser C96 pistol or PPSh-41 sub-machine gun.
 The sole exception to realism is the large electric gun, the last weapon the player receives.

 Synopsis

 Setting

-You Are Empty takes place in 1955 in an alternative Soviet Union, where Joseph Stalin still reigns.
-In an attempt to ensure the global victory of Communism, the government has constructed a massive psychic antenna to broadcast a reality-altering signal designed to transform the population of the Soviet Union into supermen.
-However, the experiment goes wrong, and most of the population is either killed or transformed into homicidal mutants.
+You Are Empty takes place in 1955 in an alternative Soviet Union under Joseph Stalin.
+In an attempt to ensure the global victory of Communism, the government has constructed a massive psychic antenna to broadcast a reality-altering signal designed to transform the people of the Soviet Union into super-humans.
+However, the project goes wrong, and most of the population is either killed or becomes homicidal mutants.

-The game's cutscenes flesh out the backstory by telling the life story of the master scientist responsible for the disaster.
-As a young boy, the scientist discovers that he has psychic powers that allow him to control other living beings.
-Becoming a scientific protégé, he develops plans for a massive psychic antenna that would amplify his power and broadcast it across the world, initiating a Great Transformation of humanity.
-The scientist also believes that he is a New Man, which is not directly stated in the cutscenes but rather hinted in them because during every cutscene the scientist must master his limits.
+Cutscenes tell the life story of the master scientist responsible for the disaster.
+As a child, he discovers his psychic powers which allow him to control other beings.
+Becoming a scientific protégé, he develops plans for the antenna to amplify his power and broadcast it across the world, initiating a "Great Transformation of humanity."
+The scientist also believes that he is a New Man, which is not directly stated but rather hinted because the scientist must master his limits.